What Do You Do When You Can’t Afford the Cost of a Lavish Service?

 Other things to consider:

 - Ask yourself if the environment is a concern to you or your loved one.
-If it is, cremation will keep the footprint left behind as minimal as possible, especially if you choose to scatter the ashes.
-But if burial is important to your family, choose a biodegradable urn through Legacy Cremation Services – it will completely disintegrate over time.
+If it is, the cremation process will keep the footprint left behind as minimal as possible, especially if you choose to scatter the ashes.
+But if burial is important to your family, choose a biodegradable urn through Legacy – it will completely disintegrate over time.

 - A funeral service is still an option with cremation.
 You can have a church service with an open casket (purchased or rented), if that is what you want.
-Legacy will simply arrange for the cremation to take place after the service.
+A cremation counselor will simply arrange for the cremation to take place after the service.
 Or, you can opt to have a simple service in your own home.

 And, we can help you with benefits.

 - For veterans.
 If your loved one is a veteran, a Legacy cremation professional can help you make the special arrangements to which you or your loved one are entitled.
 Our knowledgeable staff is equipped to answer all the pertinent questions such as:

 - How do I get a burial flag?